 My mission now is to help others learn about PTSD and get on the road to healing.
 If I’d been aware, educated and encouraged to reconnect with my untraumatized self I would not have lost so much of my life to this wholly treatable and beatable condition.
 We each have healing potential; it’s my passion now to help survivors discover theirs.

 I’ve been a writer since I was seven.
-My B.A. from the University of Pennsylvania contains writing elements, plus I hold an MFA in Poetry from Vermont College.
+My B.A. from the University of Pennsylvania contains writing elements, plus I hold an MFA in Poetry from Vermont College of the Fine Arts.
 I’m published and produced in non-fiction, poetry, and theater.
 My past professional career includes advertising, publishing, public relations, finance, and university teaching.
 My favorite hobby — and the one that had an enormous impact on my healing — is dance: Salsa, Argentine Tango and ballroom (in that order!).

 Today, I work as a an author, speaker, radio show host and post-trauma coach helping survivors shift from powerless to powerful and make progress on their healing journey.